gchurch/BristolStockExchange/README.md

 - The simulator is single threaded.
 - It is intended to be run in batch mode, writing data to CSV files for subsequent analysis, rather than having a GUI.
 - Each trader receives a customer order specifying a quantity to be traded and a limit price.
 The goal of the trader is to maximise the margin that they can make on each trade.
-- The supply and demand schedules of customer orders can be customised
+- The supply and demand schedules of customer orders can be customised.

 For more information, see [thesis.pdf](https://github.com/gchurch/DarkPoolSimulator/blob/master/thesis.pdf).